Let go of misdirected destabilising urges,

 http://www.buddha-vacana.org/sutta/samyutta/maha/sn56-011.html

-It has an info bubble on most pāḷi words.
+It has an info bubble on most pāḷi words, thereby providing word-for-word translation.
 The Buddha’s Vacana (speech) website is a great resource for the Dharma, for it helps us understand pāḷi without having to understand ‘all the minute details of grammatical rules.’

 The Buddha’s First Sermon.